DataVaccinator/vaccinatorJSClient/docs/DataVaccinator-js-class.md

     </tr>
     <tr class="even">
       <td>Info:</td>
       <td>The <code>VID</code> is the identifying Vaccination ID (for example, returned by new).
 Multiple VIDs can be submitted as array with multiple VIDs or a string with multiple VIDs divided by blank.
-Please note that, if the <code>VID</code> is requested after this was called, the system will request it again from the DataVaccinator service and will update the cache.
+Please note that, if the <code>VID</code> is requested after this was called, the system will request it again from the DataVaccinator Vault and will update the cache.
 A possible use case is, if you know that the local cache is outdated for this <code>VID</code>, you can force the system to refresh its cache by wiping the user with this function.</td>
     </tr>
   </tbody>
 </table>